AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-31/acsd-50345-recaptcha-issues-during-checkout.md

 1. Configure **[!UICONTROL Google reCAPTCHA v2]** (*I'm not a robot*).
 1. Enable the **[!UICONTROL reCAPTCHA]** for checkout.
 1. Try to place an order without clicking on **[!UICONTROL reCAPTCHA]**.
-1. Once you receive the error message for the missing reCAPTCHA (*reCAPTCHA validation failed, please try again*).
-1. Click on the **[!UICONTROL reCAPTCHA]** and then try placing an order.
+1. Once the user receives the error message for the missing reCAPTCHA (*reCAPTCHA validation failed, please try again*), click on the **[!UICONTROL reCAPTCHA]** and then try placing an order.

 <u>Expected results</u>